VBoxTool

 Configuration file /etc/vboxtool/machines.conf:

-- Do not use spaces before and after the ',' delimiter.
+- do not use spaces before and after the first ',' delimiter

 Example for /etc/vboxtool/machines.conf: